Synaptic-Logistics-Lab/SynapseGigamapper/README.md

 # Synapse Navigator

-Synapse Navigation is a fork and extension of the [protGPS](https://github.com/pgmikhael/protgps) model, designed to explore and predict synapse-associated protein interactions using large-scale language model embeddings (ESM2) and fine-tuned transformer architectures (DR-BERT).
+Synapse Navigation is built upon [protGPS] (https://github.com/pgmikhael/protgps) model, designed to explore and predict protein localisations at excitatory and inhibitory synapses in addition to standard subcellular compartments using large-scale language model embeddings (ESM2 or ESM-C) and fine-tuned transformer architectures (DR-BERT).
 This repository includes scripts for training, evaluation, and visualization of model predictions.

 ---